Wen Tianxiang: Biography

 "If the Northern Dynasty [Yuan] considers Song as a country, then please call your troops back to Pingjiang or Jiaxing, then we will negiotate about paying tribute.
 It will be the best solution as North forces will go back to their country unscathed.
 But if you intend to destroy our Zongmiao, then it will not be easy for you to take over our province of Huai, Jie, Min or Guang, your forces may even end up in disaster.
 Your victory is not certain."

 Seeing that Wen Tianxiang was determined to not surrender, Bayan arrested Wen in the Mongol headquarters.
 An enraged but helpless Wen Tianxiang could only witness the Empress Dowager and other Song court officials finalize their surrender.
 Nonetheless, Wen managed to escape from the Yuan Mongol camp, and head to Yang province.
 The Yang prefect wrongly suspected Wen as a spy from the Yuan, therefore Wen further travelled south and finally met Zhang Shije and Chen Yizhong in Fuzhou, this time with a newly crowned Emperor Duanzong.
 After a brief discussion, Wen travelled to Nanjian pronvince (now located as Nanping, Fujian province) to recruit troops, then marched to Jiangxi.
-Wen managed to gain several victories, but he was soon overwhelmed by the Yuan forces led by Zhang Hongfan and was arrested (1278).
+Wen managed to gain several victories, but he was soon overwhelmed by the Yuan forces led by Zhang Hongfan and was captured (7 February 1278).

 Wen was treated well by Zhang Hongfan and was promised a prestigious Yuan post in exchange for his surrender, but Wen refused.
-Later, Song resistance forces was completely destroyed at the Battle of Yamen (1279), Zhang again provide the same offer, reasoning that Wen was no longer bound by the already perished as Song Dynasty.
+Later, after Song resistance forces were devastated at the Battle of Yamen (1279), Zhang again extended the same offer, reasoning that Wen was no longer bound by his loyalty to the now extinguished Song Dynasty.
 Wen again categorically refused, saying that "I was a court officer of the Song but failed to save the country.
 I deserve to be tried as a criminal, why should I cling to my life now?"
 Zhang had no choice but escort Wen to Dadu.
 He was imprisoned in a military prison.
 During this time he wrote the poems "Song of Righteousness" (正氣歌), and "Crossing the Lingding Sea", the latter of which included these lines of defiance in the face of Mongol rule: